JvanKatwijk/qt-dab/README.md

 Displaying TII data
 =======================================================================

 As mentioned, transmitters (usually) transmit some identifying data, the TII (Transmitter Identification Information) data.
-Qt-DAB uses a database to map the decoded TII data to name and location of the transmitter.
+Qt-DAB uses a database (gratefully made available by "www.fmList.org") to map the decoded TII data to name and location of the transmitter.

-DAB transmissions are usually  transmitted by an SFN (Single Frequency Network), where all transmitters transmit the same content on the same frequency (each with unique TII data).
+DAB transmissions are usually transmitted by an SFN (Single Frequency Network), where all transmitters transmit the same content on the same frequency.
+Each of these transmittersthen adds a code to the NULL periods on the DAB frames.
  As was shown in the correlation view in the spectrum widget, one may receive a signal from more than one transmitter.
+The bottomline of the Qt-DAB's main widget shows the current transmitter.
-If the *DX* selector on the *configuration and control* widget is set, Qt-DAB tries to identify as much as possible transmitters from the SFN and shows them.
+If the *DX* selector on the bottomline is set,  Qt-DAB shows data of all identified transmitters on a small separate window.

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)